Amanda Seyfried, Shirley MacLaine Pivot Careers On ‘The Last Word’

 “He was an amazing and supportive father-figure to me in my early career.
 Incredibly inspired and full of life at every turn, he made you feel like everything was possible.
 This is a terrible loss.”

-Seyfried played opposite of Paxton in TV series Big Love which ran from 2005 to 2011.
+Seyfried played opposite Paxton in the TV series Big Love which ran from 2005 to 2011.

-As mentioned, also present at The Last Word premiere was her fiancee Sadoski who MacLaine jokingly said “she was almost around” when her co-star’s child was conceived.
-Sadoski is also an actor for the stage and screen who is known for roles in another television series called Life In Pieces and both John Wick movies.

-But as seen in the Corden interview, it might be assumed that people would have to walk on eggshells around Shirley MacLaine, but on the red carpet, it seems quite clear that MacLaine gets along very well with her co-stars, even blessing Amanda Seyfried and her child in front of the cameras.
+As seen in the Corden interview, it might be assumed that people would have to walk on eggshells around Shirley MacLaine, but on the red carpet, it seems quite clear that MacLaine gets along very well with her co-stars, even blessing Amanda Seyfried and her child in front of the cameras.

 The reviews have been mixed on the film, many giving Shirley MacLaine credit for holding The Last Word together while slamming the script at the same time.
 Certainly, most of the critical reviews of the movie are subjective.
 Nonetheless, with the reaction and engagement between actors Amanda Seyfried and Thomas Sadoski around the death of Bill Paxton and the welcoming of a new baby into the world, this is certainly a pivotal moment for the careers of all of those involved.